Join us

 The book

-Spanning continents and decades, Floodlines charts the emotional and political aftershocks of the US-led invasion of Iraq.
-Inspired by Haddad’s family history and the artistic legacy of his great uncle Jewad Selim—a key protagonist of Iraqi Modernism—Floodlines is a contemporary Iraqi epic, and explores exile, queerness, and the disruptive legacies of (neo)colonialism in haunting, visceral prose.
+Spanning continents and decades, Floodlines grapples with legacy, memory, and family secrets, and charts the emotional and political aftershocks of the US-led invasion of Iraq.
+Inspired by Haddad’s family history, Floodlines is a contemporary Iraqi epic that explores family, queerness, and the disruptive legacies of (neo)colonialism in haunting, visceral prose.

 The author